victorliu-sq/PaperWriting/FlashSMP.md

 ```
+\cite{raman2014gs}
 The implementation details of the GS algorithm are described in Algorithm 1.

-The algorithm begins by initializing one matrix, \( \text{WomanRank} \), which represents the rank of each man in the preference lists of women.
-For each man, the algorithm assigns ranks to all women according to his preference list.
-This matrix, referred to as \( \text{RankMatrix} \), is crucial because it provides a quick way to determine the preference order of any individual in constant time.
+In the preprocessing phase, the algorithm initializes a matrix called \( \text{WomanRank} \), which shows the rank of each man in the women's preference lists.
+For each man, the algorithm assigns ranks to all women based on his preference list.
+This matrix, known as the rank matrix, provides a quick way to determine the preference order of any individual in constant time.
+For example, \( \text{RankMtxW}[w, m] \) gives the rank of man \( m \) in woman \( w \)’s preference list.

-Initially, all men are free, and a queue called \( \text{FreeManQueue} \) is created to keep track of them.
-Each man starts with the first woman on his preference list as the next woman to propose to.
-The \( \text{Next} \) array stores the index of the next woman each man will propose to.
-By incrementing the index in the \( \text{Next} \) array after each proposal, the algorithm ensures that each man sequentially proposes to women in his preference list without rechecking previously rejected proposals.

-\( \text{PartnerRank} \) is an array that stores the rank of the current partner of each woman.
-At the start, the partner rank for each woman is set to \( n+1 \), indicating that they are all currently unmatched.
+The \( \text{FreeManQueue} \) is a queue that keeps track of free men.
+Initially, all men are free and added to the queue.
+The \( \text{Next} \) array records, for each man, the rank of the highest-priority woman who hasn't rejected him yet.
+This array allows each man to propose to women in his preference list in order without rechecking previously rejected proposals.
+At the start, each man proposes to the woman he prefers the most, so all ranks stored in \( \text{Next} \) are set to 1.
+The \( \text{PartnerRank} \) array stores the rank of the current partner of each woman.
+Initially, the partner rank for each woman is set to \( n+1 \), indicating they are all unmatched.

-The main loop of the algorithm runs until there are no free men left in the queue.
-Within this loop, a man \( m \) is taken from the queue to propose to the next woman on his preference list.
-The algorithm checks the rank of this man in the woman’s preference list and compares it with the rank of her current partner (if she has one).
+During the execution phase, the algorithm runs a main loop until there are no free men left in the queue.
+In each iteration, a man \( m \) is taken from the queue to propose to the highest-priority woman who hasn't rejected him yet.
+After each proposal, the man increments his rank to move to the next woman on his preference list for future proposals.

-If the woman is free (i.e., her partner rank is \( n+1 \)), she accepts the proposal, and her partner rank is updated to reflect this new match.
-If she is already matched, the algorithm compares the ranks: if the current partner has a higher preference (lower rank) than the proposing man, the proposing man remains free and is added back to the queue.
-If the proposing man has a higher preference, the woman accepts his proposal, and her previous partner becomes free and is added back to the queue.
+The algorithm then checks the rank of this man in the woman’s preference list and compares it to the rank of her current partner.
+If the woman's current partner is ranked higher (lower numerical value) than the proposing man, the proposing man (\( m \)) remains free and is added back to the queue.
+Otherwise, the proposing man's partner rank is updated to \( m\_rank \).
+If the woman is already paired (i.e., \( p\_rank \neq n + 1 \)), the previous partner (\( p \)), identified from the woman's preference list, becomes free and is added back to the queue.

 Once the main loop finishes, the algorithm constructs the final stable matching list \( S \) by pairing each woman with her final partner according to the \( \text{PartnerRank} \) list.

 The initialization of the \( \text{RankMatrix} \) and the proposal process, both having \( O(n^2) \) complexity, ensure that the overall time complexity of the algorithm is \( O(n^2) \).

+The initialization of entries in the \( \texttt{RankMatrix} \) and the postprocessing of \( \texttt{PartnerRank} \) are completely independent for each entry.
+This independence allows these phases to be fully parallelized, meaning that with sufficient processing units, they can be done in constant time.
+Therefore, we focus on the execution phase in the performance analysis presented in this paper.
 ```